The prepatellar bursa lies just below the skin, increasing the risk of skin damage and infection from corticosteroid injection therapy.

 Puncture the bursa

-Insert the needle (attached to the aspirating syringe) into the skin at the point of maximal fluctuance of the effusion from the lateral side.
+Insert the needle (attached to the aspirating syringe) into the skin at the base (bottom) of the effusion.

 Fluid will enter the syringe when the bursa is entered.